Dragonmystic707/exalted-reincarnated/docs/System.md

 There are a few guiding restrictions to keep in mind, similar to a
 Stunt:

--   Other character’s actions cannot be dictated: only those under &gt;
-    control of the Player’s.
+-   Other character’s actions cannot be dictated: only those under control of the Player’s.

--   The Action cannot *directly* solve the scene; it can only assist and &gt; guide it.
+-   The Action cannot *directly* solve the scene; it can only assist and guide it.

--   The Action should flow naturally from the character–a Solar cannot &gt; suddenly shapeshift, for example.
+-   The Action should flow naturally from the character–a Solar cannot suddenly shapeshift, for example.

 ##### Example 1